Ged-Miner/ai-tutor-v2/project-progress.md

 We are rebuilding AI Tutor from scratch using modern technologies, with an emphasis on hands-on learning of Docker, PostgreSQL administration, and DevOps practices.
 The application will integrate with a Chrome extension to automatically capture classroom transcripts and create AI-powered lesson chat rooms for students.

-**Current Status:** ✅ **Phase 1 & 2 Complete** - Foundation and Authentication Done
-**Progress:** ~35% complete (3 of 7 weeks)
+**Current Status:** âœ… **Phase 2 Complete** - Foundation, Authentication, and User Management Done **Progress:** ~45% complete (4 of 7 weeks)

 ---

-## ✅ Completed Work
+## âœ… Completed Work

 ### Phase 1, Week 1: Docker Environment Setup (COMPLETE)

 **Objectives:** Set up development environment with Docker and PostgreSQL

 **Accomplishments:**
-- ✅ Next.js 15.5.4 project initialized with TypeScript, Tailwind CSS, ESLint
+- âœ… Next.js 15.5.4 project initialized with TypeScript, Tailwind CSS, ESLint
-- ✅ Docker Compose configuration for local development
+- âœ… Docker Compose configuration for local development
-- ✅ PostgreSQL 17 running in Docker container (port 5433 to avoid conflicts)
+- âœ… PostgreSQL 17 running in Docker container (port 5433 to avoid conflicts)
-- ✅ pgAdmin 4 for database GUI management (http://localhost:5050)
+- âœ… pgAdmin 4 for database GUI management (http://localhost:5050)
-- ✅ Environment configuration (.env and .env.local files)
+- âœ… Environment configuration (.env and .env.local files)
-- ✅ Verified database connectivity from Next.js
+- âœ… Verified database connectivity from Next.js
-- ✅ Test API endpoint (`/api/test`) confirming database connection
+- âœ… Test API endpoint (`/api/test`) confirming database connection

 **Key Technical Decisions:**
 - Using port 5433 for Docker PostgreSQL to avoid conflicts with system PostgreSQL